 Panama City’s thriving banking sector has earned it the nickname “the Dubai of Central America”.
 Twenty-four hours a day, ships the size of small towns pass through the Panama Canal, one of the greatest triumphs in engineering history.
-And yet Panama’s Colonial heritage can still be found in the cobblestone streets that line the alleys between skyscrapers.15th century ruins rest amongst five-star hotels.
-However the real magic of Panama is created 4 hours outside of the city in the province of Herrera where SelvaRey’s distillery rises out from the fields of sugarcane.
+And yet Panama’s Colonial heritage can still be found in the cobblestone streets that line the alleys between skyscrapers.
+15th century ruins rest among five-star hotels.
+The real magic of Panama, however, is created 4 hours outside of the city in the province of Herrera, where SelvaRey’s distillery rises from the fields of sugarcane.

 We scoured the world to find a distiller who was up to the challenge of creating a white rum that was fine enough to drink on the rocks.
-In the space of two years we had samples made from California, Guyana, Jamaica, Mauritius, Peru, Mexico, Guatemala, Trinidad, and Amsterdam.
+In the span of two years, we sampled variations made in California, Guyana, Jamaica, Mauritius, Peru, Mexico, Guatemala, Trinidad, and Amsterdam.
 Although we tried a lot of decent tasting rums, nothing fulfilled our mission.

 THEN WE FOUND PANCHO.

 Don “Pancho” Francisco Fernandez of Panama is arguably the most respected master blender in the world – the man behind many award-winning aged dark rums.
 However, he’d grown nostalgic for the great white rums of his youth.
-And like most geniuses he was an experimenter at heart who always had an eye toward the future.
-Coincidentally, he’d recently been dipping into his aging warehouse and had been playing around with roasted cacao infusions.
+And like most geniuses, he was an experimenter at heart who always had an eye toward the future.
+Coincidentally, he’d recently dipped into his aging warehouse and had been playing around with roasted cacao infusions.

 Don Pancho was born in Cuba in 1938.
 His first job was cutting sugarcane in the fields alongside his father.
-Don Pancho’s “golden nose” set him apart from all the other cañeros and he eventually worked his way up to became the Cuban Minister of Rum.
-He was settling into an enviable position as a member of the Cuban elite when he fell in love with a woman from Panama and decided to move and build his own distillery from scratch in a small town called Pesé in the Herrera Province– Panama’s premier sugarcane region.
-He bought a warehouse on the outskirts of Panama City and began stocking it with barrels of rum perfected by a lifetime of distilling.
+Don Pancho’s “golden nose” set him apart from all the other cañeros and he eventually worked his way up to become the Cuban Minister of Rum.
+Settling into an enviable position as a member of the Cuban elite, he fell in love with a woman from Panama and decided to move and build his own distillery from scratch in a small town called Pesé in the Herrera Province – Panama’s premier sugarcane region.
+He bought a warehouse on the outskirts of Panama City, and began stocking it with barrels of rum perfected by a lifetime of distilling.